 A quick Google search on Lean implementation will return a number of lists outlining the “critical” steps to achieving a Lean organization.
 I’m not going to tell you that there are six, 10 or 38 critical steps to implementing Lean operations.
 However, there are some essential points to include in your Lean operations plan.

-- Think in terms of cellular design – Rather than designing long assembly lines, look at how the product is actually built.
-Frequently pulling together tools and processes into a series of manufacturing cells reduces the waste of unnecessary movement and allows concentrated effort to complete larger portions of the build process more rapidly
+Rather than designing long assembly lines, look at how the product is actually built.
+Frequently pulling together tools and processes into a series of manufacturing cells reduces the waste of unnecessary movement and allows concentrated effort to complete larger portions of the build process more rapidly<

 There are numerous methodologies and philosophies offering systematic approaches to Lean that are worth investigating and considering, including: Total Quality Management and Six Sigma.
 These offer frameworks on which to build your Lean operations program.